patricklin26/patricklin26.github.io/index.md

 ## About Me

 I am a postdoctoral researcher at the Dept. of Pediatrics, UC San Diego.
 My PI is [Dr. Eniko Sajti](https://pediatrics.ucsd.edu/research/faculty-labs/sajti-lab/index.html).
+Before I came to UCSD, I received my Ph.D. in Biology with a Specialization in Bioinformatics from Sun Yet-Sen University under the supervision of Dr. Chung-I Wu (2021).
+I received my bachelor’s degree in the School of Biomedical Engineering at Southern Medical University (2010).
+Both two universities are located in Guangzhou.

 ## Research Interests